Photo Credit: WanderFree

 Mountain weather the world over is notoriously fickle and unpredictable, and Rocky Mountain National Park is no exception.
 Average temperatures in and around the park vary greatly from season to season and depending on elevation, ranging from well below zero in winter months to the high 80s in summer.

-Below, we offer a short guide that will help you choose what to wear in different conditions and detailing what you should carry with you while hiking in Rocky Mountain National Park.
+Here is a guide to help you choose what to wear in different conditions and what you should carry with you while hiking in Rocky Mountain National Park.

 The Layering System: A Clothing Strategy for All Seasons